-Medically termed as Myocardial Infarction, heart attacks are one of the most commonly occurring results of coronary artery disease.
+Medically termed as Myocardial Infarction, heart attack is one of the most commonly occurring results of coronary artery disease.
 Coronary artery disease or coronary heart disease is a condition which involves accumulation of a waxy substance known as plaque building up inside coronary arteries.
 Eventually, these are the arteries which supply oxygen-rich blood to the muscles of the heart which are essential to function.
 This build up of plaque inside arteries is medically known as atherosclerosis & gradually occurs over several years.
 Quite often plaque can break open inside artery & cause formation of a blood clot on the surface.
 Over time this can become large enough to partly or completely stop blood to flow through the coronary artery.
 When this blockage is not treated quickly, portion of heart muscle which is fed through this artery begins to die & thereby the healthy heart tissue is replaced by scar tissue.
 This damage to heart may either be obvious or cause severe long lasting problems.

 What is Heart Attack?

 Heart attacks generally happen when flow of oxygen-rich blood suddenly stops to a section of the heart muscle.
 Eventually, this section of the heart begins to die in case blood flow is not quickly restored.
 Treatments for heart attacks work best only when they are given soon after symptoms begin to occur.
 It would be the most sensible solution to call a doctor right away even when the situation is unsure.